 - You can play hybrid chords.

-If you want to be more adventures, you could also play this intro with hybrid chords.
+If you want to be more adventurous, you could also play this intro with hybrid chords.

 The hybrid chord approach is a bit of a dexterity exercise also.